-A If you paid with a Visa or Maestro debit card for any amount, or Visa or Mastercard credit card for goods under £100, there's another step to try.
+A If you paid with a Visa or Maestro debit card for any amount, or Visa, Mastercard or Amex credit card for goods under £100, there's another step to try.
 It's called the Chargeback system, where your bank gets cash back from the company's payment processing bank.

 You must do this within 120 days

 The rules state you must complain within 120 days of realising there's a problem (not from the date of the transaction).
 This means if you're not able to start a Chargeback immediately, it's very important to diarise the day you heard there was a problem, to ensure you start your claim before the deadline.